 To understand their compulsion, you need to understand that addiction is a disease that affects an individual physically, psychologically, and mentally.
 The more alcohol or drugs they take, the deeper they sink into addiction and the more powerless they are to get out of it.
 This is often the point where multiple problems arise in your loved one’s life –in their relationships, school, or work.

 The consequences faced by addiction are not restricted to an individual or those closest to them.
 Sometimes the wider community may be affected.
 This may be impossible to believe but, an addict’s actions have far-reaching consequences.

 If we define a community as a group of people living together, it becomes easy to trace the impact of substance abuse including:

 - An Increase in Crime.

 Once a person becomes hooked on drugs, they are often willing and desperate enough to do whatever it takes to keep feeding that habit.
-As it happens, this is a costly habit, and the individual may resort to stealing or other crime to afford more drugs.
+As it happens, this is a costly habit, and the individual may resort to stealing or other crimes to afford more drugs.
 Other substance abuse-related crimes include driving under the influence, clashes between dealers and users, or clashes between gangs.

 This means that the community (through taxpayers) must spend more on funding police officers as well as funding jail personnel.
 Additionally, courts may become overburdened with drug cases, impacting other areas requiring their attention.